jeffreychaplin/home-gh-pages/about.md

 Hi!

 My name is Jeffrey Chaplin and I've been a software developer for over 30+ years.
+Most recently I have been working professionally as a mobile hybrid app developer and .NET developer.
+I've also been developing in Unity on my own projects.

 Currently I'm working on mobile apps, video games and tabletop games (with my family).